 The letter placing a student on probation must include an explicit statement of what must be accomplished and by what date in order for the student to be removed from probation and returned to good standing in the department/program.

 Termination letters must inform the student of the right to appeal, first, to the department/program, and second, to the Graduate Faculty Senate.
-A copy of a termination letter must be sent to the Associate Vice Chancellor for Graduate School at the same time it is sent to the student.
+A copy of a termination letter must be sent to the Dean of the Graduate School at the same time it is sent to the student.

 A student’s first appeal of dismissal must be made to the department/program.
 If the student does not appeal, the Graduate School will send the student an official notice of dismissal from the program.

 Students should notify their DGS in writing that they are appealing dismissal.
-A copy of the appeal letter addressed to the DGS should be sent to the Associate Vice Chancellor for Graduate School.
+A copy of the appeal letter addressed to the DGS should be sent to the Dean of the Graduate School.
 Departments and programs organize their own appeals processes and all students must be made aware of those processes as they start their graduate program.
 If the department/program does not reverse its decision, the DGS will notify the Graduate School that the student has completed the probationary period and the appeal process and has been dismissed.

 As long as a student is in an appeal process, the student should maintain enrollment and continue working on degree program requirements.
-If there are reasons why maintaining enrollment is a hardship, the student should immediately contact the Associate Vice Chancellor for Graduate School.
+If there are reasons why maintaining enrollment is a hardship, the student should immediately contact the Dean of the Graduate School.

 An appeal to the Graduate Faculty Senate can be made only after all internal appeals to a student’s program/department have failed.
 The appeal must be based upon the program/department’s failure to adhere to its or the Graduate School’ published rules and regulations.
-A student wishing to appeal dismissal must send a letter addressed to the Associate Vice Chancellor for Graduate School within two weeks of dismissal.
-Once the intent to appeal is received by the Associate Vice Chancellor for Graduate School, the following procedures will be followed:
+A student wishing to appeal dismissal must send a letter addressed to the Dean of the Graduate School within two weeks of dismissal.
+Once the intent to appeal is received by the Dean of the Graduate School, the following procedures will be followed: